AdamBoley/Fleet-Command/README.md

 # User Stories

-Users must be able to understand the situation presented by game - strong inductory print statements
+Users must be able to understand the situation presented by game.
+This will be achieved with strong inductory print statements.

-Users must be well-informed by the text content of the game - plenty of print statements with good informational text
+Users must be well-informed by the text content of the game.
+This will be achieved with plenty of print statements with good informational text.

-Users must be able to respond to prompting from the game by key-presses - input statements
+Users must be able to respond to prompting from the game by key-presses.
+This will be achieved with input statements and IF / ELSE statements that respond based on what has been entered by the user.

-Responses to input prompts must handle incorrect / invalid inputs gracefully - While loops and Try / Except statements
+Responses to input prompts must handle incorrect / invalid inputs gracefully.
+This will be achieved with While loops and Try / Except statements.

-Users must be able to make informed tactical choices in the game - each decision point must have at least several ways of responding to it, each sufficiently different
+Users must be able to make informed tactical and strategic choices in the game.
+This will be achieved with each decision point having at least two ways of responding to it.

-Users must be able to meaningfully influence the outcome of the game - users must be able to lose and win based on their decisions, making poor decisions loses the game, making good decisions wins the game
+Users must be able to meaningfully influence the outcome of the game.
+This will be achieved with users being able to lose and win based on their decisions.
+Making poor decisions should cause players to lose the game, whereas making good decisions should allow players to win the game.

 # Features